ShimizuAise/VT_Spectralizer/README.md

 # Parameters

-VTSpec_toggle: This is a toggle controllable via this App's UI.
+VTSpec_toggle: This is a toggle controllable via this App's UI with 5 selectable values.
 Range: 0-1

 VTSpec_subBass: Volume of SubBass Frequencies, 20 Hz to 60 Hz, Range: 0-100